CEVEP...

 Our members' expertise and experience spans the breadth and history of this important policy issue.
 The purpose of this website is to provide background information for the current campaign and for the media.

 CEVEP has campaigned for effective pay equity policy and legislation since 1986.
-CEVEP supports the Working Women's Charter, adopted by the Federation of Labour and Public Service Association back in 1980 - and still very relevant to working women today.
 Our activities include advocating to government and political parties, writing submissions and appearing before select committees, producing materials on pay equity for the public and the media, and organising tours of overseas experts to New Zealand.

 In April 2013, CEVEP was invited to be an 'intervening' party to a pay equity test case taken under the Equal Pay Act 1972 by resthome caregiver Kristine Bartlett and the Service & Food Workers Union (now called E Tu).